-Boasting an abundance of beaches, jungles, mountains, lakes and temples galore, Cambodia is a country just waiting to be explored.
-Nowadays there’s almost nowhere you can’t get to.
+Boasting an abundance of beaches, jungles, mountains, lakes and temples, Cambodia is a country just waiting to be explored.
+And nowadays there’s almost nowhere you can’t get to.

 Travel is cheap for the most part, and all major destinations are accessible from Phnom Penh.
 So why not get going?